ClementineZTW/VLCR_anonymous/README.md

 ### Test

-Please edit path-related and GPU-related settings in the sh files first.
+Please edit path-related and GPU-related settings in the sh files first and make sure you have downloaded tiny.pth and base.pth.

 VLCR-base
 ```